How to Archive a Google Classroom Without Losing Important Data

 Steps

-The pop-up will inform you that once a class is archived, it can no longer be actively edited or accessed in the main dashboard.
-However, it’s still safe in your archived classes and can be restored anytime.
+Review the Pop-Up Information Read the information in the pop-up.
+The pop-up explains that once archived, the class can’t be actively edited or accessed from the main dashboard.
+However, it will still be stored in your archived classes and can be restored anytime.

 Why it Matters?